-The Gulf of Alaska Ecosystem Status Report includes continuing monitoring of a range of ecosystem indicators, all considered by the NPFMC in the decision making process.
-Further developments in management include creation of the Alaska Marine Ecosystem Forum to promote coordination between the agencies on issues of shared responsibilities related to the marine ecosystems off Alaska's coast and an Ecosystem Research Workshop to discuss the integration of ecosystem knowledge into the Council process.
+The GOA Ecosystem Status Report includes continuing monitoring of a range of ecosystem indicators, all considered by the Council in the decision-making process (Zador et al. 2019).
+Further developments in management include creation of the Alaska Marine Ecosystem Forum to promote coordination between the agencies on issues of shared responsibilities related to the marine ecosystems off Alaska's coast and an Ecosystem Research Workshop, which was held in 2018 to discuss the integration of ecosystem knowledge into the Council process.

-No changes are evident which would affect the existing confidence ratings.
+No changes that would affect the existing confidence ratings are evident.